revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-152. What is the purpose to use DAG in Spark?
+152.What is the purpose to use DAG in Spark?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-It is a finite directed graph with no directed cycles.
-Here are finite numbers of vertices and edges, where each edge is directed from one vertex to another.
+It is a finite directed graph with no directed cycles.Here are finite numbers of vertices and edges, where each edge is directed from one vertex to another.

 </details>
 </blockquote>

 ---

-153. Is it necessary to install spark on all the nodes of a YARN cluster when running Apache Spark on YARN?
+153.Is it necessary to install spark on all the nodes of a YARN cluster when running Apache Spark on YARN?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)